ChackThree/aws-waf-audio-solver/README.md

 session = cloudscraper.CloudScraper() # Use other bypassing client if you wish solver = WafSolver(logging=False) # ' logging ' is "True" by default

-# Send initial request to
+# Send initial request to extract the gokuProps
 r = session.get("https://huggingface.co/join")
 gokuProps = solver.getGokuProps(r.text)